NimaSamadi007/Java-lab/README.md

 The `synchroized` keyword causes `inc()` method to be run synchronously with other threads.
 In other words, when you use `synchroized` keyword, the execution of that function in different threads will be synchronized to each other.
 So, if one thread is executing `inc()` function, others cannnot call it untill the thread that is running `inc()` in first place finishes.
 So, this will result in eliminating race condition and all executions of `inc()` will increase `count` correctly.
 So, we see `Failed` message everytime we run the program.

+## LAB7:

+All implementations are in the `LAB7/jaba7` directory.
+Some tests have been done to ensure that code works correctly.
+You can watch the `test.mp4` clip, located in `LAB7/jaba7` and check out results.